Coates medieval settlement

-Coates medieval settlement is a deserted medieval village in the civil parish of Stow, in the West Lindsey district, in the county of Lincolnshire, England.
+Coates medieval settlement, also known as Coates-by-Stow, is a deserted medieval village in the civil parish of Stow, in the West Lindsey district, in the county of Lincolnshire, England.
 It is about 2 mi east of the village of Stow.
 It is a Scheduled Monument.
 Today there is just a farm with a farmyard and a church standing nearby.

 History

 The village of Coates was recorded in the Domesday Book of 1086, having then six households.
 In the late 12th century, the church and land of the village were given to Welbeck Abbey in Nottinghamshire.
 The population of the village had increased by the early 14th century, but later in the century was reduced by the Black Death, and did not recover.

+Today at Coates-by-Stow there are two farms, a hall, several cottages and the Grade I listed Church of St Edith.